awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-examples.md

 ## Example 4: Launch Spot Instances Using the Lowest Price Allocation Strategy<a name="ec2-fleet-config4"></a>

-If the allocation strategy for Spot Instances is not specified, the default allocation strategy, which is `lowestPrice`, is used\.
-The following example uses the `lowestPrice` allocation strategy\.
+If the allocation strategy for Spot Instances is not specified, the default allocation strategy, which is `lowest-price`, is used\.
+The following example uses the `lowest-price` allocation strategy\.
 The three launch specifications, which override the launch template, have different instance types but the same weighted capacity and subnet\.
 The total target capacity is 2 instances and the default purchasing option is `spot`\.
 The EC2 Fleet launches 2 Spot Instances using the instance type of the launch specification with the lowest price\.

 ```
 {